 Sarajevo City Hall

 Bashcharshija is the main tourist attraction of Sarajevo.
 Located in the heart of the city, this bazaar is one of Sarajevo’s oldest wards as well as a well-preserved example of oriental architecture in the Balkans.
 Bashcharshia is a maze of narrow streets with small shops, where craftsmen make and sell their products.
-One time, each street was dedicated to a different kind of craft—metalwork, jewelry, pottery and so on, but nowadays many of the old artisan shops have been converted to souvenir shops and cafes.
+One time, each street was dedicated to a different kind of craft—metalwork, jewellery and pottery, but nowadays many of the old artisan shops have been converted to souvenir shops and cafes.